Lenses that lets you come closer

 Why/how use a macro

-- Use smaller apertures (when you are close, the depth of field will be very small, so you will have to use much smaller apertures (f/20 and larger).
+- Use smaller apertures as when you are close, the depth of field will be very small, so you will have to use much smaller apertures (f/20 and larger).

-- Due to the distance and small aperture, usually need a tripod
+- Due to the distance and small aperture, the exposure will be longer and therefore you will need a tripod

-This is why, for macro photography, auto focus, vibration reduction techniques and fast lenses are really not that important.
-But you will see a lot of lenses with this capability because...
+This is why, for macro photography, auto focus, vibration reduction techniques and fast lenses with large apertures are really not that important.
+But you will see a lot of lenses with these capabilities because...

 You can use macro lenses for other purposes